code-423n4/docs/roles/wardens/submission-guidelines.md

 ### QA reports (low/governance)

 Low and non-critical findings must be submitted as a single QA report per warden (or team).
-We allocate a **fixed 4% of prize pools toward QA reports.**
+We allocate **4% of most prize pools toward QA reports.**

 Your QA report should include:
 - all Low severity findings